Sonwabiso1/HTML-CSS/README.md

 ARIA Roles are like extra attributes that we can add to HTML elements to make them more meaningful and help browsers understand what they represent.
 The goal is to rely on proper HTML elements to convey the right message about the content's meaning, without needing ARIA Roles.<br>
 ARIA Roles come into play when we want to provide essential information to assistive technologies like screen readers, braille displays, and magnifiers to ensure a website is fully accessible.
 ARIA came about when the web began replacing native applications, and it is particularly valuable for ensuring that everyone can use the full functionality of a complex interface in an app.
 </p>
 Developer tools in Browsers like firefox and Chrome have an Accesibility Inspector.
 The accessibility tree is like a companion to the DOM tree, which the browser creates from the website's content.
 While the DOM tree represents the structure of the HTML, the accessibility tree is crucial for assistive devices like screen readers.
-It allows them to provide a better experience to users.
+It allows them to provide a better experience to users. <br>

 **Formatting HTML**